lyokha/ngx-export-tools-extra/README.md

 exceptions and the smallest value of *TTL* calculated from all collected servers does not exceed the value of *maxWait*, then the service will restart in this time.

+Too big response times may also cause exceptions during the collection of the servers.
+The timeout is defined by the value of *responseTimeout*.
+In our example, the timeout is not set.

 Notice that we used *QuerySRV* and *SinglePriority "utest"*.
 The latter means that all collected servers will inhabit upstream *utest* regardless of